-The functionality includes symmetric encryption, public key cryptography and key agreement, certificate handling, cryptographic hash functions and a cryptographic pseudo-random number generator.
+The functionality includes symmetric encryption, public key cryptography and key agreement, certificate handling, cryptographic hash functions, cryptographic pseudo-random number generator, and various utilities.

 Some of the newer functions follow a naming convention using the numbers 0 and 1.
 For example the functions:

 int X509_CRL_add0_revoked(X509_CRL *crl, X509_REVOKED *rev); int X509_add1_trust_object(X509 *x, ASN1_OBJECT *obj);

 The 0 version uses the supplied structure pointer directly in the parent and it will be freed up when the parent is freed.
 In the above example crl would be freed but rev would not.